citronneur/detours.net/README.md

 ### DetoursNet.dll

 *DetoursNet.dll* which have two main roles.
 On one side is used by plugin developper, firstly to use attributes to indicate all function hook, secondly to retrieve real address of hooked method.
 In other side is used by runtime to load plugin assembly and find all method to hook, thanks to attributes provided by plugin developper.

+## Plugins

+Plugins are hooking dll use for a particular purpose, and provided by community.
+All plugins are available under *plugin* directory:

+* procmon a lot of windaows native API
+* proxysoks convert any windows application using socket to pass through a proxy socks